mdavoodi/www/source/blog/2015-05-26-atlas-terraform-github.html.markdown

 Atlas uses [Terraform](https://terraform.io) to manage infrastructure.
-This means that Atlas can manage anything Terraform can manage: AWS, Google, OpenStack, Docker, etc. This means that improvements to Terraform for Atlas, and improvements by the community, will improve both the commerical and open source aspects of the integration.
+This means that Atlas can manage anything Terraform can manage: AWS, Google, OpenStack, Docker, etc. Improvements to Terraform by the community will improve both the commerical and open source aspects of the Atlas and Terraform.

 Terraform is completely [open source](https://github.com/hashicorp/terraform).
-One powerful advantadge of this is that you can take your Terraform configuration and state and work on your own with the Terraform project manually; there is no vendor lock-in.
+One powerful advantage of this is that you can take your Terraform configuration and state and work on your own with the Terraform project manually.

 Atlas is the collaboration platform for Terraform, making it safe and fun to work on infrastructure with a team.
 Just as version control for application